Analysis | Three top seeds that could make an early exit from the NCAA men’s tournament

 The engineers at Purdue would be thrilled with the super-efficient offense Matt Painter has crafted in West Lafayette, Ind.
 The defense?
 Less so.
 Much, much less so.

 There is a startling split between Purdue’s offensive efficiency (No. 3 in the nation) and its lackluster defense (100th).
-Opponents tend to shoot pretty well against the Boilermakers (just under 50 percent effective field goal percentage), who create no turnovers (only 12 teams in Division I have a worse defensive turnover percentages).
+Opponents tend to shoot pretty well against the Boilermakers (just under 50 percent effective field goal percentage), who create few turnovers (only 12 teams in Division I have a worse defensive turnover percentages).

 What’s so startling is if you look back at past NCAA tournament teams, you just don’t see that kind of chasm-like divide between offensive and defensive efficiency from a high seed.
-The only comparable team is No. 4-seed Wichita State in 2018 (No. 5 offensive, No. 120 defensive).
+The only comparable team is No. 4 seed Wichita State in 2018 (No. 5 offensive, No. 120 defensive).
 The Shockers lost in the first round to Marshall that year.

-No top-3 seed has ranked so low in defensive efficiency since 2015.
+No top-three seed has ranked so low in defensive efficiency since 2015.
 Two quasi-close comparisons can be found last year, however.
-Purdue fans should be familiar, and worried, since they’re both Big Ten teams.
+Purdue fans should be familiar — and worried — since they’re both Big Ten teams.
 No. 2 seeds Iowa (second in adjusted offensive efficiency and 50th in adjusted defensive efficiency on Selection Sunday) and Ohio State (fourth and 79th) both lost early, with the Buckeyes bowing out in the first round.

-While Yale doesn’t figure to be a true threat, neither Texas nor Virginia Tech is a good matchup in Round Two.
-The Hokies shoot the lights out from deep (39.3 percent) and profile closer to a 6-seed than an 11, per Pomeroy’s rankings.
-Texas is extremely adept at forcing turnovers (14th) and grabbing offensive rebounds (31.9 percent).
+While Yale doesn’t figure to be a true threat, neither Texas nor Virginia Tech is a good matchup in the second round.
+The Hokies shoot the lights out from deep (39.3 percent) and profile closer to a No. 6 seed than a No. 11, per Pomeroy’s rankings.
+Texas is adept at forcing turnovers (14th) and grabbing offensive rebounds (31.9 percent).
 All three factors — three pointers, turnovers and offensive rebounds — have historically injected the madness into March via upsets.